jistok/mysql-workshop-12-2019/operator_day.md

 # Day Two: Operator Focus

 * Opening, introductions
-* We have a single PAS foundation for these activities, so we will all need to share it, making this day a group activity.
+* **Note:** We have a single PAS foundation for these activities, so we will all need to share it, making this day a group activity.

 * Install and configure MySQL tile for PCF.